-The properties in which the Company currently has an interest are in the exploration stage; as such the Company is dependent upon external financings to fund activities.
-In order to carry out planned exploration and pay for administrative costs, the Company will spend its existing working capital, intends to continue to receive cash and shares pursuant to option agreements (Note 7), and raise additional funds as needed.
+The properties in which the Company currently has an interest are in the exploration stage; as such the Company is dependent upon external financings or the sale of assets to fund activities.
+In order to carry out planned exploration and pay for administrative costs, the Company will spend its existing working capital, intends to continue to receive cash and shares pursuant to option agreements (Note 7), sell assets (Notes 7 and 14), and raise additional funds as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the year ended September 30, 2020.
+There were no changes in the Company's approach to capital management during the year ended September 30, 2021.
 The Company is not currently subject to externally imposed capital requirements.